The Best Time To Send An Email in 2023 [Data-Driven]

 To show you why your industry should be taken into account, let’s check the average open and click-through rates between industries.

 Before sending your emails, it’s essential to know the average metrics for your niche.

-To understand why each industry has different average open and click-through rates, below are the most important factors affecting email engagement:
+In order to understand why each industry has different average open and click-through rates as seen above, we give you the most important factors affecting email engagement:

 The Target Audience’s Age And Gender

 The age of your email subscribers plays a major role in engaging with them.
 Older audiences who work will respond well to the 8-9 am pattern, checking emails before work.

 However, college students might not check their email during the day but during noon or even afternoon.

 Moreover, subscriber habits differ from one another based on their gender.

 For instance, if you sell products geared towards working mothers with children, you should first consider their lifestyle compared to the lifestyle of single women.